zxh3/sicp/note.md

 ### 1.2 Procedures and the Processes They Generate

+- A procedure is a pattern for the **local evolution** of a computational process

+#### 1.2.1 Linear Recursion and Iteration

+- recursive v.s. iterative
+- procedure recursive v.s. progress recursive

+#### 1.2.2 Tree Recursion

+- In general, the number of steps required by a tree-recursive process will e proportional to the number of nodes in the tree, while the space required will be proportional to the maximum depth of the tree

+#### 1.2.3 Order of growth

+- Let n be a parameter that measures the size of the problem, and let R(n) be the amount of resources the process requires for a problem of size n.
+- We say that R(n) has order of growth theta(f(n)), written R(n) = theta(f(n)), if there are positive constants k1 and k2 independent of n such that k1 f(n) <= R(n) <= k2 f(n) for any sufficiently large value of n

+#### 1.2.5 Greatest Common Divisors

+- Fermat's Little Theorem: If n is a prime number and a is any positive integer less than n, then a rised to the nth power is congruent to a modulo n.

 ## Chapter 2: Building Abstractions with Data

 ## Chapter 3: Modularity, Objects, and State